-After the ceremony is finished, you have to choose a wedding song for walking out together and in this case you can choose something more fun, modern and spontaneous.
-Lots of couples use modern and extravagant music to be able to dance their way to make the toast.
+After the ceremony is finished, you have to choose a wedding song for walking out together and in this case, you can choose something more fun, modern and spontaneous.
+Lots of couples use modern and extravagant music to be able to dance their way to make a toast.

 Something like Uptown Funk will get your guests dancing as you walk out with your hubby!